All Episodes

 He's saying that if the police hadn't knocked on his door, he wouldn't have gone on this investigation.

-All he was doing was sending out legal and legitimate FOIA requests and the police show up.
+Alex can hear that and think, yeah, all he was doing was sending out legal and legitimate FOIA requests and the police show up.

-They want to silence him.
+That's a clear sign they want to silence him.

 However, that is not the reality.

-According to a piece in the New York Magazine Intelligencer, two Florida police officers paid a visit to Halbig to, quote, relay a message from police in Connecticut that he risked being charged with harassment if he continued contacting people in Newtown.
+According to a piece in the New York magazine Intelligencer, two Florida police officers paid a visit to Halbig to, quote, relay a message from police in Connecticut that he risked being charged with harassment if he continued contacting people in Newtown.

 This was not the result of him sending out FOIA requests.

-It was because he was doing things like sending Sally Cox, the school nurse at Sandy Hook, who survived the shooting by hiding in a closet, a message saying, quote, Why close your eyes when you've seen blood before?
+It was because he was doing things like sending Sally Cox, the school nurse at Sandy Hook, who survived the shooting by hiding in a closet, a message saying, quote, why close your eyes when you've seen blood before?

 You are a nurse.